Donizetti Tavares de Lima: Priesthood

-Local officials came to him to seek out his advice despite their initial reluctance to do so and asked him for advice on social matters.
+Local officials came to him to seek out his advice on social matters despite their initial reluctance to do so.
 Even President Getúlio Vargas spoke with Tavares de Lima about social matters that culminated in the 1954 legislation governing proper work ethics.

 Tavares de Lima received a picture of Pope John XXIII in 1959.
 Father Saverio Brugnara recounted that the priest looked at the image and said that both needed to appeal to God's intercession for both the pope and the Church itself in light of the fact that the Second Vatican Council had been convoked.
 One of those present in the room wanted to remove the image of Pope Pius XII to place the new one up but Tavares de Lima said to leave the image on the wall as it was for "soon I will meet him!"

 The journalist Joelmir Beting once said on a radio program that at Easter in 1953 the priest celebrated Mass at 12:00 pm in the church for people but was seen at that exact time in São Pedro dos Morrinhos at an auction of cattle to help raise funds for his sanatorium.
 The 1955 healing of José Alexandre Braga (b.
 1950) from osteochondritis was also attributed to him.
 Tavares de Lima shrugged the miracles off as unimportant but placed great emphasis on the conversions of spirit such healings fostered.

 He led an austere life dedicated to material and spiritual poverty, following his desire to live like the poor did.
 He slept on a wooden board rather than a bed and ate okra soup at dinner which was his sole meal.
 His residence was also devoid of furniture and he had one cassock that he repaired himself on numerous occasions rather than getting new ones.
 He donated material things that his parishioners gave him to the poor rather than use them for himself.
 He also could read hearts in confession which enabled him to see the penitent better but could cause upset to some who sought him in the confessional.

 In 1958 during the celebrations of Holy Week he celebrated a Mass outside the San Antonio church and made an address.
 But he began levitating from the ground without having realized what was happening to the great awe of the gathered crowds.

 Death

-Tavares de Lima died in Tambaú on 16 June 1961 due to cardiac complications and diabetic complications that had caused several hospitalizations in the past.
+Tavares de Lima died in Tambaú on 16 June 1961 due to complications of cardiac and diabetic complications that had caused several previous hospitalizations.
 He died in the morning at 11:15 am while seated in a chair.
-His remains were interred on 17 June; his remains were exhumed on 7–8 May 2009 in Tambaú for canonical inspection and relocation which was done at night to avoid a large crowd forming.
-His remains were later moved to his old parish church on 16 May and now attract between 10 and 12 thousand people per month who come as pilgrims.
+His remains were interred on 17 June.
+His remains were exhumed on 7–8 May 2009 in Tambaú for canonical inspection and relocation, which was done at night to avoid a large crowd forming.
+His remains were later moved to his old parish church on 16 May and now attract between 10 and 12 thousand pilgrims per month.